Guardianship in Florida

 Second, you and your loved one should have a conversation with your attorney, one that is licensed by the Florida Bar and that specializes in elder law as well as wills, trusts and probate.
 There are many ways that you can provide for your loved one without having to resort to the court system, and your attorney can help you in that regard.

 Third, unfortunately there are attorneys out there that say that guardianship will preserve the assets.
 If your attorney says so, find another attorney immediately.
-Guardianship is not the cure-all for asset preservation; instead, guardianship is for people who have lost the ability to manage his or her own affairs by reason of illness, whether it may be physical, mental or a combination of the two.
+Guardianship is not the cure-all for asset preservation; instead, guardianship is for people who have lost the ability to manage his or her own affairs by reason of illness, whether it may be physical, mental or a combination of the two, and for where no advance directives were prepared.

 Links to More Information